-F Policy 5.1 Multi-modal Accessibility.
-Provide varied opportunities for accessing the surrounding community by ensuring that each development proposal addresses the needs of pedestrians, bikers, transit riders, and motorists by providing: A. Sidewalks and entranceways which allow pedestrians and cyclists to enter the building without crossing auto-oriented driveways, parking lots, and turn lanes.
-B. Bike and pedestrian facilities (i.e., bicycle racks, benches, street lighting, trails, boardwalks, etc.).
-C. Landscape and hardscape features to provide a pedestrian-friendly streetscape and to buffer auto-oriented facilities, public infrastructure, and other incompatible land uses Alley-oriented driveways or reduced driveway widths.
-Well-defined street cuts, turn lanes, and driveways.
-F. Parking appropriate to the building use and surrounding land areas.
-Dolloy E O Parking Structures and Easilities.
-Dravide parking facilities compatible with surrounding F Policy 5.2 Parking Structures and Facilities.
-Provide parking facilities compatible with surrounding land uses to meet the auto-oriented needs of the surrounding community by: A. Designing parking structures and facilities that are compatible with the community's form, architecture, scale, massing, and building materials.
-Developing multi-use parking structures with active uses along the street front.
-C. Placing parking areas behind other neighborhood properties to reduce their visibility from the public realm.
-D. Disguising parking structures within well-designed facades to maintain an uninterrupted street block.
-E. Allowing pedestrian access to parking structures from well-defined and lighted gateways.
-F. Utilizing alleys for parking access, as feasible to the site design.
-Ohiastiva C Dissis Laurel Chandrande for Comitee Facility and Infrastructure Custome Durvide for the Objective Level Standards for Service Facility and Infrastructure Systems.
-Provide for the unity's public service and utility needs by coordinating the City's land use, public y, and utility infrastructure planning efforts.
-F Policy 6.1 Public Service and Infrastructure Systems.
-Minimize impact on public services and infrastructure systems by supporting and encouraging the following energy and resource efficient building practices: A. Green building and sustainable design practices.
-B. Co-location of community service and infrastructure systems, facilities, and operations.
-C. Renewable and alternative energy resources.
-D. Green, recycled, or energy efficient products.
-E. Waste reduction and recycling.
-F. Water conservation and the use of native and Florida Friendly landscaping materials.
+Policy 5.1 Multi-modal Accessibility.
+Provide varied opportunities for accessing the surrounding community by ensuring that each development proposal addresses the needs of pedestrians, bikers, transit riders, and motorists by providing.

+- A. Sidewalks and entranceways which allow pedestrians and cyclists to enter the building without crossing auto-oriented driveways, parking lots, and turn lanes. - B. Bike and pedestrian facilities (i.e., bicycle racks, benches, street lighting, trails, boardwalks, etc.). - C. Landscape and hardscape features to provide a pedestrian-friendly streetscape and to buffer auto-oriented facilities, public infrastructure, and other incompatible land uses. - D. Alley-oriented driveways or reduced driveway widths. - E. Well-defined street cuts, turn lanes, and driveways. - .
+Parking appropriate to the building use and surrounding land areas - Policy 5.2 Parking Structures and Facilities.
+Provide parking facilities compatible with surrounding land uses to meet the auto-oriented needs of the surrounding community by - A. Designing parking structures and facilities that are compatible with the community's form, architecture, scale, massing, and building materials. - B. Developing multi-use parking structures with active uses along the street front. - C. Placing parking areas behind other neighborhood properties to reduce their visibility from the public realm. - D. Disguising parking structures within well-designed facades to maintain an uninterrupted street block. - E. Allowing pedestrian access to parking structures from well-defined and lighted gateways. - F Utilizing alleys for parking access, as feasible to the site design - Objective 6 Block Level Standards for Service Facility and Infrastructure Systems.
+Provide for the community's public service and utility needs by coordinating the City's land use, public facility, and utility infrastructure planning efforts. - Policy 6.1 Public Service and Infrastructure Systems.
+Minimize impact on public services and infrastructure systems by supporting and encouraging the following energy and resource efficient building practices: - A. Green building and sustainable design practices. - Co-location of community service and infrastructure systems, facilities, an operations. - C. Renewable and alternative energy resources. - D. Green, recycled, or energy efficient products. - E. Waste reduction and recycling. - F. Water conservation and the use of native and Florida Friendly landscaping materia and planting techniques.